kartonfarkas/api_docs/source/suite/emails/section_create.rst

-Creating a Section in a Template-Based Email Campaign
+Creating a Section in a Template-based Email Campaign
 =====================================================

 Creates and adds a new section to a template-based email campaign with the specified parameters.